sirthegamercoder/Divider-XML-PC/README.md

 3. After that type python DividerXMLPC.py then enter again
 4. Then paste the input xml file path
 5. Paste the output xml file path again
+6. Enter division factor number (e.g 2)
-6. Wait for the process to finish
+7. Wait for the process to finish
-7. When the process is complete you are presented with two choice to visit ResizePixel (Answer Y if PNG exist)
+8. When the process is complete you are presented with two choice to visit ResizePixel (Answer Y if PNG exist)
-8. After that close the CMD (Answer N if you don't need it)
+9. After that close the CMD (Answer N if you don't need it)

 ## Instruction : ##
-***Before doing so, make sure you have installed the latest version of Python. (if any)***
+**Before doing so, make sure you have installed the latest version of Python. (if any)**